cpslab-asu/multicosim-greensight/README.md

 $ uv run tests/imu_attack.py lofi [--magnitude <FLOAT>]
 ```

-The magnitude argument represents the power of the IMU attack, and is 0 by default for an un-attacked
+The `--magnitude` argument represents the power of the IMU attack, and is 0 by default for an
-simulation.
-The high-fidelity simulation can be executed similarly, replacing the `lofi` sub-command
+un-attacked simulation.
+The high-fidelity simulation can be executed similarly, replacing the `lofi`
-with `hifi`:
+sub-command with `hifi`:

 ```console
 $ uv run tests/imu_attack.py hifi [--magnitude <FLOAT>]